The Mills of Waterford

 For almost 125 years, this short piece of shoreline on the Fox River was the heart and soul of the industrial activity in Waterford.

-Each mill site is examined separately with access from the links below or the main menu.
+The Dam and each mill site are examined separately with access from the links below or the main menu.

 The Dam